Understanding Your Pathology Report: Breast Cancer

 - If they add up to 6 or 7, it means the cancer is grade 2 (moderately differentiated).

-Ki67 is a way to measure how fast the cancer cells are growing and dividing.
-High values (over 30%) for Ki67 mean that many cells are dividing, and predict a poorer prognosis (outlook).
+Ki-67 is a way to measure how fast the cancer cells are growing and dividing.
+High values (over 30%) for Ki-67 mean that many cells are dividing, so the cancer is likely to grow and spread more quickly.

 What does it mean if my carcinoma has tubular, mucinous, cribriform, or micropapillary features?

-These are different types of ductal carcinoma which can be identified under the microscope.
+These are different types of invasive ductal carcinoma that can be identified under the microscope.

 Since some tumors are made up of more than one type, the entire tumor must be removed (by lumpectomy or mastectomy) in order to know what types your tumor contains.
 A needle biopsy doesn’t give enough information to guide treatment.

-What is vascular or lymphovascular or angiolymphatic invasion?
+What is vascular, lymphovascular, or angiolymphatic invasion?
 What if my report mentions D2-40 (podoplanin) or CD34?

-If cancer cells are seen in small blood (or lymph) vessels under the microscope, it is called vascular, angiolymphatic, or lymphovascular invasion.
+If cancer cells are seen in small blood vessels or lymph vessels (lymphatics) under the microscope, it is called vascular, angiolymphatic, or lymphovascular invasion.
 When cancer is growing in these vessels, there is an increased risk that it has spread outside the breast.
 If your report does not mention this type of invasion, it means it is not there.
 Even if it is there, it does not always mean that your cancer has spread.
 How this finding affects your treatment is best discussed with your doctor.

-D2-40 and CD34 are special tests that the pathologist may use to help identify these types of invasion.
-These tests are not necessary in every case.
+D2-40 and CD34 are special tests that the pathologist may use to help identify these types of vascular invasion.
+These tests are not needed in every case.

 What is the significance of the reported size of the tumor?

-If the entire tumor or area of cancer is removed, the pathologist will say how big the area of cancer is by measuring how long it is across (in greatest dimension), either by looking at it under the microscope or by gross examination (just looking at it with the naked eye if it is big enough).
-The size of the tumor in the breast is part of what determines the stage of the cancer, which influences treatment and prognosis.
+If the entire tumor or area of cancer is removed, the pathologist will say how big the area of cancer is by measuring how long it is across (in greatest dimension), either by looking at it under the microscope, or by gross examination (just looking at it with the naked eye) of the tissue removed during surgery.
+The size of the tumor in the breast is part of what determines the stage (extent) of the cancer, which influences treatment and prognosis.

 What is the significance of the stage of the tumor?

-The T stage is based on the size of the tumor and whether or not it has spread to the skin over the breast or to the chest wall under the breast.
+The T category (T0, Tis, T1, T2, T3, or T4) is based on the size of the tumor and whether or not it has spread to the skin over the breast or to the chest wall under the breast.
 Higher T numbers mean a larger tumor and/or wider spread to tissues near the breast.
-Since the entire tumor must be removed to be able to give a T stage, this information is not given for needle biopsies.
+(Tis is carcinoma in situ.)
+Since the entire tumor must be removed to learn the T category, this information is not given for needle biopsies.

-The N stage indicates whether the cancer has spread to lymph nodes near the breast and, if so, how many lymph nodes are affected.
+The N category (N0, N1, N2, or N3) indicates whether the cancer has spread to lymph nodes near the breast and, if so, how many lymph nodes are affected.
 Higher numbers after the N indicate more lymph node involvement by cancer.
-If no nearby lymph nodes were removed to be checked for cancer spread, the report may give the N stage as Nx, where the letter x is used to mean that the information is not available (also see next question).
+If no nearby lymph nodes were removed to be checked for cancer spread, the report may list the N category as NX, where the letter X is used to mean that the information is not available (also see next question).

-The M stage is usually based on the results of labs and imaging studies, and is not part of the pathology report from breast cancer surgery.
-In a pathology report, the M stage is often left off or listed as Mx (again the letter x means that the information is not available).
+The M category (M0, M1) is usually based on the results of lab and imaging tests, and is not part of the pathology report from breast cancer surgery.
+In a pathology report, the M category is often left off or listed as MX (again the letter X means that the information is not available).

-Once the T, N, and M categories have been determined, this information is combined in a process called stage grouping.
-Stage is expressed in Roman numerals from stage I (the least advanced stage) to stage IV (the most advanced stage).
-Non-invasive cancer is listed as stage 0.
+Once the T, N, and M categories have been determined, this information is combined to give the cancer an overall stage.
+Stages are expressed in Roman numerals from stage I (the least advanced stage) to stage IV (the most advanced stage).
+Non-invasive cancer (carcinoma in situ) is listed as stage 0.

-Detailed information on staging can be found in the section, How is breast cancer staged? in our document, Breast Cancer.
-It can also be found and at the American Joint Committee on Cancer web-site: www.cancerstaging.org, Staging Resources.
+Detailed information on staging can be found in Stages of Breast Cancer.
 Talk with your doctor about the stage of your cancer and what it means to you.

 What if my report mentions lymph nodes?

-If any of your underarm lymph nodes were enlarged (found either by physical exam or with an imaging study like ultrasound or mammogram), it may be biopsied at the same time as your breast tumor.
+If breast cancer spreads, it often goes first to the nearby lymph nodes under the arm (called axillary lymph nodes).
+If any of your underarm lymph nodes were enlarged (found either by physical exam or with an imaging test like ultrasound or mammogram), they may be biopsied at the same time as your breast tumor.
 One way to do this is by using a needle to get a sample of cells from the lymph node.
-The cells will be checked to see if they contain cancer and if so whether the cancer is ductal or lobular carcinoma.
+The cells will be checked to see if they contain cancer and if so, whether the cancer is ductal or lobular carcinoma.

 Lymph node spread affects staging and prognosis (outlook).
 Your doctor can talk to you about what these results mean to you.